-The Learning Needs Co-ordinator is responsible for the day-to-day implementation of the Learning Needs policy and managing provision.
+The Learning Needs Co-ordinator is responsible for the day to day implementation of the Learning Needs Policy and managing provision.
 This will encompass:

-- To assist the Head with the strategic development of learning needs policy provision across the school; - To oversee identification, referral and assessment of specific learning needs; - To co-ordinate support, working closely with class teachers and all staff delivering interventions to identify need, secure appropriate provision and review progress; - To maintain learning needs records, CPOMS notes, and ensure relevant information is communicated to other staff, particularly at transition points; - To attend assessment meetings and communicate with teachers to regularly track and monitor pupil progress; - To attend meetings with parents, teachers and the Head to discuss pupil progress; - To liaise with external specialists; - To monitor and evaluate the impact of provision; - To revise policies in accordance to relevant legislations; - To liaise with the Learning Needs Co-ordinator at the Senior School, particularly with regard to the transition from Year 6 to Year 7.
+- To assist the Head with the strategic development of learning needs policy provision across the school; - To oversee identification, referral and assessment of specific learning needs; - To co-ordinate support, working closely with class teachers and all staff delivering interventions to identify need, secure appropriate provision and review progress; - To maintain learning needs records, CPOMS notes, and ensure relevant information is communicated to other staff, particularly at transition points; - To keep registers up-to-date - To attend assessment meetings and communicate with teachers to regularly track and monitor pupil progress; - To attend meetings with parents, teachers and the Head to discuss pupil progress; - To liaise with external specialists; - To monitor and evaluate the impact of provision; - Observing children with a suspected learning need; - To revise policies in accordance with relevant legislations; - To make referrals to external agencies where relevant; - To liaise with the Learning Needs Co-ordinator at the Senior School, particularly with regard to the transition from Year 6 to Year 7; - To deliver INSETS and keep up-to-date with new SEN provision; - Liaise with Deputy Head Pastoral about pupils with a learning need and SEMH.